zllovesuki/G14Manager/README.md

 The key combo has a time delay.
 If you press the combo X times, it will apply the the next X profile.
 For example, if you are currently on "Fanless" profile, pressing `Fn + F5` twice will apply the "Balanced" profile.

+## Change Refresh Rate

+For battery saving, you can switch the display refresh rate to 60Hz while you are on battery.
+Use the `Fn + F12` key combo to toggle between 60Hz/120Hz refresh rate on the internal display.
+However, this does mean that `Fn + F12` will no longer toggle Airplane Mode.

 ## !!
 THE FOLLOWING INSTRUCTIONS ARE OUTDATED !!

 ## Remapping Fn+Left/Right to PgUp/PgDown